How To Build Scalable Systems with Django Framework

 What is the Django Starter Kit?

-The architecture consists of the core app and other apps.
-The core app serves as the backbone, containing shared settings, utilities, and abstractions.
-All other apps are independent, decoupled modules that can interact with the core app but maintain their own structured folders for models, services, views, use cases, serializers, tests, and documentation.
+The architecture is composed of two types of modules: the core app and other apps.
+The core app serves as the backbone, containing essential components like settings, common code, abstractions, and utilities shared across the project.
+Other apps are modules that interact with the core app while remaining independent and decoupled.
+Each app contains folders for models, services, utils, and versioned endpoints (e.g., v1), where every endpoint has its own view, use case, docs, tests, and request/response serializers.

-How does the Django Starter Kit ensure app independence and code reusability?
+How does the starter kit handle app independence and code reusability?

 What future improvements are planned for the Django Starter Kit?

-Cheesecake Labs plans to add more frequently used modules such as a push notification module to improve delivery time.
-They are also evaluating Django Ninja as a potential alternative to Django REST Framework, which could reduce boilerplate code by replacing serializers and API specifications with simple type hints.
+Planned improvements include adding more modules (such as a push notification module) to improve delivery time, and evaluating Django Ninja as a potential alternative to Django REST Framework, which could significantly reduce boilerplate code by replacing serializers and API specifications with simple typehints.

 About the author.